hudson-and-thames/mlfinlab/docs/source/implementations/labeling_excess_mean.rst

 Labelling Excess Over Mean
 ==========================

-Labelling according to excess over mean is a labelling method mentioned in Chapter 5.5.1 of the book Machine Learning For Factor Investing, by Coqueret, G. and Guida, T., 2020.

 Using cross-sectional data on returns of many different stocks, each observation is labeled according to whether (or how much) its return exceeds the mean return.
-When using binary labels, it is common to simply label based on whether the return is positive or negative.
-However, this may produce unbalanced classes, as during market booms stocks will overwhelmingly return positively, and during market crashes they will return negatively (Coqueret and Guida, 2020).
+It is a common practice to label observations based on whether the return is positive or negative.
+However, this may produce unbalanced classes, as during market booms the probability of a positive return is much higher, and during market crashes they are lower (Coqueret and Guida, 2020).
 Labeling according to a benchmark such as mean return alleviates this issue.

 A dataframe containing forward total stock returns is calculated from close prices.
 The mean return of all companies at time  :math:`t`  in the dataframe is used to represent the market return, and excess returns are calculated by subtracting the mean return from each stock's return over the time period  :math:`t`.
-The numerical returns can then be used as is (for regression analysis), or can be relabeled to its sign for classification analysis).
+The numerical returns can then be used as-is (for regression analysis), or can be relabeled to represent their sign (for classification analysis).

 At time :math:`t`: